 - * Restored and cared for one of the UK’s oldest windmills, at Bourn.

-Then there’s the management of the amazing Wandlebury Country Park and Coton Countryside Reserve which act as ‘green lungs’ for the city, providing a space for people of all ages to enjoy the outdoors, experience nature and heritage and get exercise and fresh air.
+CPPF manage the amazing Wandlebury Country Park and Coton Countryside Reserve which act as ‘green lungs’ for the city, providing a space for people of all ages to enjoy the outdoors, experience nature and get exercise.
 Wandlebury alone receives around 100,000 visits during the year.